-Common Causes of Motorcycle Accidents in Rancho Cucamonga, CA
+Common Injuries Resulting from Motorcycle Accidents in Rancho Cucamonga, CA

 Unfortunately, common motorcycle injuries are usually severe since they aren’t awarded the same level of protection as passenger cars.
 Even though motorcyclists should wear a helmet, some drivers may opt out, putting themselves at risk of severe brain injury.
 Studies confirm that helmet use can reduce traumatic brain injuries by 51%.
 Because motorcyclists suffer significant contact with the road, they’re more at risk of suffering the following injuries:

 The most common motorcycle injury, however, is road rash, which can be so severe that it may require a skin graft to correct.